 For a decade afterwards, the Big Barn Dance was produced at the Old Blinking Light Restaurant and KTAOS Solar Center on Route 150, where the generosity, hospitality, food and fun were the best to be had.
 We thank Mike and Vee, Nat and Connie, KTAOS, and all the staff and volunteers for many years of wonderful memories.

 The Barn Dance has also been held in the alpine beauty of Taos Ski Valley.

 Today, Michael Hearne’s Big Barn Dance Music Festival has transcended to being a premier musical event of the Southwest.
 Not to be missed, the Big Barn Dance will play out under the sun and stars in Kit Carson Park in the center of the Town of Taos, New Mexico, where Michael hosts a three-day Americana music extravaganza.
 Come catch your breath in the heart of the magical Sangre de Cristo Mountains the weekend after Labor Day.
 Stay in Taos and surrounding areas, where you’ll find Native American culture, the arts, fine dining and outdoor recreation.

 Michael has maintained a friendship over the years with some of the finest songwriters and bands in the world.
 True to form, the Big Barn Dance provides a showcase for musical brilliance, allowing audiences an up-close and personal experience with songwriters as they spin tales revealing the creative process and the story behind the song.

-The Big Barn Dance Music Festival is a listening room experience in a festival setting that concludes with the Big Barn Dance, so bring your listening ears as well as your happy feet.
+The Big Barn Dance Music Festival is a listening room experience in a festival setting that concludes with the Big Barn Dance, so bring your listening ears as well as your dancing feet.